kubedb/docs/docs/guides/qdrant/concepts/qdrant.md

 - `rotateAfter` — the duration after which the secret should be rotated.
 - `secretStoreName` — the name of the external secret store.

-### spec.configSecret

-`spec.configSecret` is an optional field that points to a Secret containing a custom `production.yaml` configuration file for Qdrant.
-See [Custom Configuration](/docs/guides/qdrant/configuration/using-config-file.md) for details.

 ### spec.configuration

 `spec.configuration` is an optional field for providing custom Qdrant configuration.
 It has the following sub-fields:

 - `inline` — a map of key-value pairs for inline configuration.
-- `secretName` — the name of a Secret containing the configuration.
+- `secretName` — the name of a Secret containing the custom `production.yaml` configuration file for Qdrant.
+See [Custom Configuration](/docs/guides/qdrant/configuration/using-config-file.md) for details.

 ### spec.storageType